 Dave Visaya, the owner of Podcast Engineer started a thread in the Podcast Technology Resource Group on LinkedIn 2 months ago.
-He asked if podcasters are using their own shows to build their brands or just a means to earn money.
-This elicited a great number of responses from podcasters and we'd like to share the comments Dave received.
+He asked if podcasters are using their own shows to build their brands or make money.
+The question elicited a lot of response from podcasters and we're sharing some of the comments Dave received.

-These are some of the most interesting posts that will definitely make every podcasters consider their goals.
+Below are some of the most interesting replies that will most likely get many podcasters to reconsider their goals.

 "It doesn't have to be one or the other.
-When starting, may independent podcasters don't have the resources or audience to build a revenue generating podcast.
-Over time, with good content, they build the necessary awareness and audience to attract leads, sponsorship and other means of income from their show." -Shane Purnell
+When starting, many independent podcasters don't have the resources or audience to build a revenue-generating podcast.
+Over time, with good content, they build the necessary awareness and audience to attract leads, sponsorships, and other means of income from their show." -Shane Purnell

-Most podcasters start their podcast shows because they want to build their business but as they go along and increase their brand credibility, new opportunities sets in.
-This allowed the podcasters to monetize their shows.
-Many of them are now using their finances to continuously promote their brand.
+Most podcasters start a podcast because they want to build their business but as they go along and increase their brand credibility, new opportunities present themselves.
+This gives podcasters the luxury to monetize their shows.
+Many of them are now using the money they make from their podcasts to continuously promote their brand.

 Absolutely right!
 Some want to jump into making podcasts because they think all they need to do is record and publish.
-They don't consider the many aspects that podcasters need to remember in starting the show.
-There really is more to it than buying a good microphone and choosing a content you know.
-The best podcasters spent their precious time planning and executing it.
-In the early parts of your planning process, you need to have a goal!
-This will definitely guide you in knowing which content or niche will you produce.
+They often forget to take into account the hard work involved in making a podcast, much more a high-quality one.
+If truth be told, there really is more to it than just investing in a good microphone and discussing a content you are familiar with.
+The best podcasters spent an infinite amount of time planning and executing those plans.

-The great podcasters will tell you that they invested so much time and effort in building their brand.
-This is the foundation of every podcast show.
-Without quality content, no advertising, no sponsorship will come your way.
-But with every great content you produce, your loyal audience will increase in numbers and businesses will notice this.
-Slowly business will pick up and all your hard work will pay off!
+Great podcasters will tell you they invested a lot of time and effort in building their brand.
+This should be the core foundation of every podcast.
+Without quality content, no advertising and sponsorship will come your way.
+However, with great content, you can easily build a solid and loyal following that will reward you in more ways than you can possibly imagine.

-What’s your thought regarding this issue?
-Any podcast concerns that you’d like to share with us?
-Let us know by commenting below!
+What’s your take on the question?
+Let us know by commenting below.
 Thanks and until next time!